 Summer College 2014

 Orientation for this program is on Saturday, June 28.
-The program ends on Friday, August 8.
+The program formally ends on Thursday, August 7 at 4 pm.

 The Summer College Forensic Science program is intended to provide an introduction to understanding the science behind crime detection.

 Students will actually be part of a forensic crime scene team that will gather forensic evidence from a simulated crime scene.

 Emphasis is placed upon understanding the science behind the techniques used in evaluating forensic evidence.

 Topics included are: blood analysis, organic and inorganic evidence analysis, microscopic investigations, hair analysis, DNA, forensic psychology, drug chemistry and toxicology, fiber comparisons, paints, glass compositions and fragmentation, fingerprints, soil comparisons and arson investigations, among others.